-See section 2A.2.14.10, "" for further details.
+See section 2A.2.14.10, "Assigning Agency or Department (CWE)" for further details.

 Security Check (ST)

 Definition: This component is used to communicate a version code that may be assigned to the value given in PPN.1 - Person Identifier.